SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Evaluation of SLasH-DSA

 At the start of the signing procedure, the \SLHDSA\ signing algorithm determines the \FORS\ instances for signing the message and the path taken through the hypertree.
 The \FORS\ instances and path through the hypertree depend on the message to be signed, the \PKseed\ and \PKroot, and an optional random value $R$.
 The randomization of the signing process is optional, and is set to $\PKseed$ when deterministic mode is selected.
 We start the experiments with an attack against the deterministic variant of \SLHDSA. \cref{tab:det_sign_compl} shows the attack complexity after one hour of hammering.
+The table shows the number of signatures collected and the number of observed faults (i.e., signatures not matching the expected output from the signing server).
+For the most exposed \WOTSP\ instance, it reports the layer this instance was encountered, the grafting and seeking complexities in number of hashes and, if applicable, the post-processing time for a successful forgery.
 Our results highlight the increased susceptibility of deterministic \SLHDSA, as deterministic signing maximizes the number of possible collisions due to the reuse of \FORS, \XMSS, and \WOTSP\ instances throughout the signing procedure.